Norse group

 Diagram illustrating the orbits of the irregular satellites of Saturn, with major groups and moons labeled.
 The inclination and semi-major axis are represented on the Y and X-axis, respectively.
 The satellites with inclinations below 90° are prograde, those above 90° are retrograde.
 The X-axis is labeled in terms of Saturn's Hill radius.

-The Norse group is a large group of retrograde irregular satellites of Saturn.
-Their semi-major axes range between 11 and 28 Gm, their inclinations between 136° and 178° and their eccentricities between 0.02 and 0.91.
-Unlike the Inuit and Gallic groups, the orbital parameters are widely dispersed and the group is likely to be composed from a number of dynamically related subgroups with more homogeneous orbital and physical parameters.
-As of June 2025, there are 197 known members of the Norse group, making it by far the largest group of Saturn's confirmed moons.
-The International Astronomical Union (IAU) reserves names taken from Norse mythology (mostly giants) for the satellites, with the exception of Phoebe (Greek mythology), the largest, which was discovered long before the others.
+The Norse group (or family or cluster; also simply referred to as the retrograde moons) comprises the retrograde irregular satellites of Saturn.
+They are unlikely to have a common origin as a single collisional family and their orbital parameters are very widely dispersed; more probably they are composed of a number of dynamical clusters with more homogeneous orbital and physical parameters.
+As of April 2026, there are 210 known members, making it by far the largest group of Saturn's confirmed moons.
+The Norse group is dominated by moons that are smaller in size, which could be indicative of a recent catastrophic collision event within the population.

+Naming

+The International Astronomical Union (IAU) reserves names taken from Norse mythology (mostly giants) for the retrograde satellites of Saturn, hence the name Norse group.
+The term Norse group is only sometimes used as authors do not consider them to be dynamically related like a collisional family, and they may refer to them simply as the retrograde satellites.
+The exception to the moon naming scheme is Phoebe, whose name is taken from Greek mythology, which was discovered and named long before the others.
+Only 31 of the moons have names at present.

 The discovery of 17 new satellites in this group was announced in October 2019.
 A team led by Scott S. Sheppard using the Subaru Telescope at Mauna Kea discovered 20 new moons, each about 5 km in diameter.
-17 of these are thought to fit into the Norse group.
-One of these is the most distantly orbiting satellite of Saturn.
+17 of these fit into the Norse group, one of which was the most distantly orbiting satellite of Saturn known.
 A public naming contest for the satellites was announced, restricted to names from Norse mythology.
 Ten of the satellites received official names in August 2022.